leahiel/Primitive-StoryFormat/Scope-Document.md

 ~~6) [WF Legacy] Passages should be able to have a non-randomly generated Passage Number by using a Passage Tag.~~
 * ~~6a) This includes a `First` passage tag.~~
 * ~~6b) This includes a `Last` passage tag.~~ **UNIMPLEMENTED:** In retrospect, would cause compatibility issues with Version 0.2 of Primitive.
 The Author can just specify those passages with backmatter or frontmatter Special Passage Tags.
+However, since Version 0.2 will split passages into many, this itself will also have issues.

 7 - DONE) [WF Legacy] Passages tagged with "Frontmatter" and "Backmatter" should be placed before and after the Story Passages.
 * 7a) The order of both matter passages should be able to be specified with a suffix of `_number` after their tag name. i.e. A passage tagged with `[frontmatter_3]` will be the third frontmatter passage in the novel.